 Litecoin is a public blockchain.
 This means all activity on the Litecoin Network is open for full review.
 This is where block explorers are of value.
 Put simply, a block explorer is like an internet search engine — it lets anyone enter a request and search for results.
 Requests can be a transaction identification number (TXID) or a wallet address.

 There are several Litecoin block explorers today, and these allow anyone to search all new and historical Litecoin transactions.
-Our favorites are Blockchair, Litecoin Block Explorer, and Blockcypher.
+Our favorites are Blockchair, Litecoin Block Explorer, Blockcypher and Litecoin Space.

 *With the forthcoming Mimble Wimble Extension Block (MWEB) upgrade, Litecoin confidential transactions will be shielded from the public Litecoin ledger.
 Use the MWEB Explorer to search extension block transactions on Litecoin.

 Litecoin (LTC) is one of the most widely available cryptocurrencies.
 It is available on every major cryptocurrency exchange and is also available on the vast majority of Bitcoin ATMs.